Faculty Resource Library

 The Garret (McFarlin Library, Room 5100, 5th floor, adjacent to the Henneke Center) is a quiet, supportive space for writing projects.
 It includes a collection of reference books on all aspects of the academic writing process, as well as coffee, tea and desk space.
 It can also serve as a meeting space for individual and group discussion.

 The first Henneke Writing Fellow is Dr. Joli Jensen, Hazel Rogers Professor of Communication, who is designing and implementing the Faculty Writing Program.
-Starting in Spring 2013 she will offer faculty writing workshops, and one-on-one writing support to colleagues.
-If you need more information about any aspect of the Faculty Writing Program please contact firstname.lastname@example.org.
+She develops faculty writing workshops and one-on-one writing support to colleagues.
+If you need more information about any aspect of the Faculty Writing Program please contact email@example.com.

 Individual Writing Support